MarCast/6lbr-on-Telecontrolli-Devices-XIP/README.md

 7) Replace the folder “srf06” in “home/pi/contiki/platform/srf06-cc26xx/srf06” with the folder “srf06” you find in “6lbr-on--      Telecontrolli-Devices-XIP”.
 This folder includes “board.h”.

+Feel free to contact our team at: support@telecontrolli.com